 Please see this opinion letter that is provided by the FTC for clarification.
 Specifically, question 2.

 Generally, within 2 years of resolving all of your delinquencies (including resolution via Chapter 7 bankruptcy), you will begin to acquire new, unsecured credit again.
-My clients have reported their experiences ranged from 6-18 months after completing my service.
+Some of my clients have reported their experiences ranged from 6-18 months after completing my service.
 But assume two years, to be safe.

 Rebuilding your credit will be similar to how it was when you originally started acquiring credit when you were 18.

 You could also possibly accelerate your rehabilitation by obtaining a few secured credit cards that report to your credit report…

 Then, the key to rebuilding your credit score and acquiring desirable financing in the future, is to maintain at least 4 active trade lines.
 It’s imperative to have at least 4 accounts reporting active payment history to your credit report.
 When you first open these new accounts, make a small charge on them and just pay the minimum payments for the first 6 months.

 By just paying the minimum payments for the first 6 months, you will ensure that these new accounts will be reporting current, active payment history to your credit report.
 This is generally when your credit score will begin to noticeably increase.
 This is also when your credit limits may increase a little bit as well.

 After the accounts are older than 6 months, try your best to pay the entire balance off each month.